 Leave Park HQ behind and head into the jungle.
 Take boats for around 30 minutes downriver to the amazing Clearwater and Wind caves, which contain Asia’s longest underwater river.
 The Clearwater cave system runs for 107 kilometres, 75 of which have been explored.
 The system gets its name from the bright jungle pool at the base of the steps that lead up to the cave mouth.
 Wind Cave draws a cooling breeze through its lengths and features some of Gunung Mulu’s best cave formations, while Clearwater is covered in a species of bright green plant that is unique to the park and offers a real opportunity to see the water at work on the rock.
 Afterwards, take a longboat downriver before disembarking to hike through undisturbed jungle to Camp 5, nestled at the end of Melinau Gorge (approximately 8.5 kilometres).
 During dry season, the boats may need to be pushed over certain sections of the river, so it is advisable to wear strap on sandals or shoes that can get wet.
 At Camp 5 you will sleep in these wonderful surrounds, on mats on raised open-air platforms in a mixed gender dormitory, with shared bathroom facilities and cold water showers.
 Bedding is not provided so bring your own sleeping sheet and a warm layer for cool nights.
 Mosquito nets are available to rent for a small charge.
 Please be aware that at certain times of the year there can be many bees around Camp 5.

-Today you’ll tackle the infamous Headhunters' trail.
-Located in an isolated area of the Bornean jungle, this 11.3 kilometre (approximately 5 hour) trail takes its name from its historical role as the route taken by warring parties between the Tutoh and Limbang rivers.
+Today you’ll tackle the infamous Headhunters' Trail.
+Located in an isolated area of the Bornean jungle, this 11.3-kilometre (approximately 5-hour) trail takes its name from its historical role as the route taken by warring parties between the Tutoh and Limbang rivers.
 The trek is through dense jungle along a well-defined, mainly flat track, although the way can be muddy during the rainy season.
 You'll also have to cross some streams by rope bridges, wooden walkways, logs or by getting your feet wet as you wade through.
 You’ll be surrounded by stunningly diverse flora, massive bird-filled trees, and the magical sounds of the forest – a hornbill flapping its wings, the cries of monkeys, and the pulse of cicadas and crickets.
-Then you’ll take a boat from Kuala Trekian to Kuala Medamit, a journey of around 4 hours.
+Then you’ll take a boat from Kuala Terikan to Kuala Mendalam, a journey of around 4 hours.
 Depending on how much rainfall there’s been, you may be required to help push the boat over shallow parts of the river and there will be a stop at a ranger station for lunch along the way.
 It’s a long, challenging and rewarding day.
-Spend the evening at a longhouse right beside the river, where you’ll reunite with your luggage.
-Freshen up on arrival and enjoy dinner with the host family as well as a cultural performance once the meal is over.
+Travel on to Limbang by private vehicle (approximately 1.5 – 2 hrs), where you can freshen up and enjoy a good night's rest after two long days of trekking.

 Day 8 Labuan Island

-Farewell your hosts and depart the longhouse to travel by private vehicle to Limbang (approx. one hour).
-From here, catch a ferry to Labuan Island (approx. 2-2.5 hours) where you’ll have a free afternoon and evening at a beach resort.
+After breakfast this morning take a short walk to the ferry terminal for an 8AM ferry to Labuan Island (approx. 2-2.5 hours).
+On arrival you’ll have a free afternoon and evening at a beach resort.
 Relax and recover after yesterday’s trek, chilling out with a cold drink and a good book.
-Maybe head to Layang-layang beach for a swim and the sunset.
+Maybe head to Layang Layang Beach for a swim and the sunset.

 Day 9 Kota Kinabalu

 Labuan was occupied by Japanese forces during WWII and this morning you’ll have time to visit the Labuan War Memorial, where British, Australian, New Zealand, Indian, Malay and local soldiers are buried.
-Take some free time to wonder around town then catch the afternoon ferry to Kota Kinabalu (approx. 2.5 to 3 hours), the capital of Sabah and a modern metropolis that rebounded from multiple bombings during WWII.
+This morning you’ll take a historical tour of Labuan.
+Learn about the coal mining days with a visit to the Coal Museum and Chimney.
+Then drive along the west coast to Peace Park, built in memory of all who died during the War.
+Next you’ll head to Surrender Point, where the Japanese surrendered to the Allied Forces on 10th September 1945.
+Continue the journey to the War Memorial and History Square.
+Head to Labuan Museum to learn more about the history of the Island.
+Then catch the afternoon ferry to Kota Kinabalu (approx. 2.5 to 3 hours), the capital of Sabah and a modern metropolis that rebounded from multiple bombings during WWII.
 Kota Kinabalu has interesting museums to explore (the Sabah State Museum is a great place to immerse yourself in its backstory), markets to browse, and the surrounding beaches and islands are perfect for swimming or snorkelling.
-Tonight, perhaps head out to the night market for a grilled fresh seafood.
+Tonight, perhaps head out for a final meal with your group to celebrate your Borneo adventure – the night market is filled with fresh grilled seafood.

 Day 10 Kota Kinabalu